The-Prof12/Mini-NAS/README.md

 # Mini-NAS
-A micro server based on a CM4 modual and a vocore 2
+A battery micro server based on a Raspberry Pi CM4 module with a in built router and mesh net.
+The mesh net is created using a serise of Vocore 2 chips used in a reater configuration.THe Pi is configured with eihther diet pi or docker pools to run multiple lightweight server aplications.
+It could be used as a file server or any other servers aplications but it is purpose built for use in off-line use network to host jellyfin server(s).
+The battey backup is included to act as a in-built ups as well as a being able to use it on the go.